zalohcin/eyes.sdk.javascript1/packages/eyes-webdriverio-5-service/README.md

 #### Using an environment variable

-To to this, set the environment variable `APPLITOOLS_API_KEY` to the API key before running your tests.
+To do this, set the environment variable `APPLITOOLS_API_KEY` to the API key before running your tests.
 For example, on Linux/Mac:

 ```bash